 Prayer and Meditation

 My faith is a driving force in my life.
 Faith keeps me grounded and gives me strength.
 Relying on our Loving God takes some of the pressure off of me.
 I do NOT have to handle it all.
 It is NOT my job to handle everything and control everything.
 God has it all under control.
 I just need to play my part.
 When I feel the sense of overwhelm coming over me, I try to take a moment to pray specifically for the emotion at hand.
 What do I need right now?
 I give that need to God and focus on the next step I need to do in the here and now.
 I also like to meditate on my favorite verse from Proverbs:

 Trust in the Lord with all your heart, on your own intelligence rely not, In all your ways be mindful of him, and he will make straight your paths.
 (Proverbs 3:5-6 NAB)

 I find this verse so comforting.
-I do not need to know everything.
+No one needs to know everything.
 I do not need to have all the answers.
-I can rely on my Heavenly Father, my Savior Jesus, and the presence of the Holy Spirit.
+Everyone can rely on our Heavenly Father, our Savior Jesus, and the presence of the Holy Spirit.
 The Holy Trinity will help me down the path.
 My understanding is limited and the Lord God is limitless.